-Providing growers and advisers with information, resources and tools to improve the management of surface and subsurface soil acidity in South Australia.
+Providing growers and advisers with information, resources and tools to improve the management of surface and subsurface soil acidity in the southern region.

-Acid Soils SA is a collaborative project which provides resources, information and research updates to underpin best practice surface and subsurface soil acidity management in South Australia.
+Acid Soils Southern Region is a collaborative project which provides resources, information and research updates to underpin best practice surface and subsurface soil acidity management in South Australia, Victoria and Tasmania.

 The project will generate new information regarding lime movement and effectiveness when applied to the surface of different soils and environments in modern farming systems.
 It will also work to identify, develop and validate novel acidity management practices such as lime forms, placement and incorporation methods, such as spading or topsoil slotting.